sapphonie/StAC-tf2/README.md

 ### Sourcebans
 This plugin is compatible with both SourceBans and the default TF2 ban handler, and auto detects which it should use.

+### Disclaimers
+False positives are always a possibility!
+Feel free to submit a bug report if you can reproduce a way to trigger false positives.

 ### Todo (may not be possible):
 - add basic snap detection outside of psilent snaps (in the works!)